Tuesday, November 8, 2011

 No guardian angels

 How should we respond to the Bible’s teaching on angels?
 I think, we ought to acknowledge they exist and be encouraged that if we belong to God they can and do help us (cf. Acts 5:19-20).
 On the other hand, we are warned not to receive false teaching from supposed angels.
 Galatians 1:8 says, “But even if we or an angel from heaven should preach a gospel other than the one we preached to you, let him be eternally condemned!”
-The Apostle Paul may have been using hyperbola in that verse, but it is astounding to hear of the number people in South Africa who are into angel-religion and attend workshops on angels run by “spiritual facilitators”.
+The Apostle Paul may have been using hyperbola in that verse, but it is astounding to hear of the number people in More and more people are turning to “angels” for guidance, advice and help.
+Instead of listening to the Bible, they are listening to facilitators, angels and shaman.
+Instead of believing the gospel about Jesus, they believe the messages from “spirit helpers”.
+Satan is also said to disguise himself as an angel of light (2 Corinthians 11:4).
+One just has to consider the number of world religions and individual people who have heard messages from “angels” that have caused them to reject or ignore Jesus to see the truth of what the Bible says.

 Guidance